jbrentfoster/python-xr-upgrade/README.md

 # Python XR Upgrade
-This python script is intended as an example workflow for upgrading IOS XR routers.
+This python script is intended as an example of automating IOS XR router software upgrades.

 Before using for production purposes:
 * additional pre- and post- checks should be added